-- The audit did not disclose any significant deficiencies in internal control over major programs. - An unmodified opinion was issued on compliance for major programs. - The audit did not disclose any audit findings that are required to be reported under 2 CFR 200.516(a). - The major programs were:
+- The audit did disclose significant deficiencies in internal control over major programs. - An unmodified opinion was issued on compliance for major programs. - Audit findings that are required to be reported in accordance with 2 CFR 200.516(a) are reported in the Schedule. - The major programs were:

-Highway Planning and Construction CFDA 20.205 Capitalization Grants for Clean Water State Revolving Funds CFDA 66.458 Capitalization Grants for Drinking Water State Revolving Funds CFDA 66.468
+Capitalization Grants for Drinking Water State Revolving Funds CFDA 66.468

-- The dollar threshold used to distinguish between Type A and Type B programs was \$750,000. - The auditee was determined to be a low-risk auditee.
+- The dollar threshold used to distinguish between Type A and Type B programs was \$750,000. - The auditee did not qualify as a low-risk auditee.